 Each year, participants are judged by how they use their ROVs to demonstrate specific skills and maneuvers in the pool.
 This year’s theme, “Port Cities of the Future: Commerce, Entertainment, Health, and Safety,” highlighted the role that engineers and ROVs play in the maintenance and operation of busy seaports around the world.

-“The theme encouraged students to think critically and put their engineering and design skills to the test,” said Kaitlin Baird, Ocean Academy director and coordinator of the MARINE event.
+“The theme encouraged students to think critically and put their engineering and design skills to the test,” said Kaitlin Noyes, Ocean Academy director and coordinator of the MARINE event.
 “Events like this show students that what they learn in school, particularly in science, technology, engineering, and mathematics—the STEM subjects—is applicable to everyday life.”

 Over the course of the competition, each team had two opportunities to navigate their ROVs through four missions designed to simulate real-world challenges and problems.
 The teams assisted with the installation of a system to deliver construction materials; conducted maintenance on a water and light array; collected samples of sediment; and located and identified containers that fell from a cargo ship.